 - 1. The bidder's approach to measurement of consumer satisfaction. - 2.
-The bidder's measurement of the achievement of identified goals and objectives that includes the assessment, review, implementation, and evaluation of quality assurance and quality improvement recommendations particular to the reduction of disparities and barriers in access, quality, and program outcomes. - 3.
-Bidder's attestation to cooperate in the DMHAS evaluation and provide required data. - 4.
-Details about any outside entity planned for use to conduct the evaluation, including but not limited to the entity's name, contact information, brief description of credentials and experience conducting program evaluation. - 5.
-Assurance that the bidder shall complete the data collection tool developed by DMHAS and cooperate with the DMHAS evaluator. - 6.
-Attestation that no work product produced utilizing funds or data obtained shall be released to the public without the prior written consent of DMHAS.
+The bidder's measurement of the achievement of identified goals and objectives. - 3.
+The evaluation of contract outcomes. - 4.
+Description of all tools to be used in the evaluation. - 5.
+Details about any outside entity planned for use to conduct the evaluation, including but not limited to the entity's name, contact information, brief description of credentials and experience conducting program evaluation. - 6.
+Tools and activities the bidder shall implement to ensure fidelity to the evidence-based practice. - 7.
+The assessment, review, implementation, and evaluation of quality assurance and quality improvement recommendations particularly noting any reduction of disparities and barriers in access, quality, and treatment/program outcomes. - 8.
+Assurance that the bidder shall complete the data collection tool developed by DMHAS and cooperate with the DMHAS evaluator. - 9.
+Bidder's attestation to cooperate in the DMHAS evaluation and provide required data. - 10 Attestation that no work product produced utilizing funds or data obtained shall be released to the public without the prior written consent of DMHAS.